Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 They are completely different destinations that appeal to different tastes.

-– If you prefer wide sandy beaches, with an exotic feel to them, a place where to spend ours sunbathing or swimming in crystal waters, or enjoy watersports, then Elafonisi might be your beach of choice.
+– If you prefer wide sandy beaches with an exotic feel, a place where you can spend your time sunbathing, swimming in crystal waters, or enjoying water sports, then Elafonisi might be your beach of choice.

-Loutro, on the other hand, is a small and picturesque fishing village that you access only by boat or hiking.
+Loutro, on the other hand, is a small and picturesque fishing village that can be reached only by boat or hiking.

-Loutro has a beautiful sea with legendary emerald waters and the village reminds a bit of some Cycladic islands, with whitewashed houses and blue windows.
-Life goes by at a relaxed pace and the crowds are usually not a huge problem.
+Loutro has a beautiful sea with legendary emerald waters.
+The village reminds me a bit of some Cycladic islands, with whitewashed houses and blue windows.
+Life goes by at a relaxed pace, and the crowds are usually not a huge problem.

 Should I tip in Crete?
 How much?